arpitgoyal-nickelfox/PaginationUIManager/README.md

 PaginationUIManager
 ============
-**PaginationUIManager** is a quite handy library for pagination in iOS.
+**PaginationUIManager** is quite a handy library for pagination in iOS.
 It also offers custom PullToRefresh View.

 Features
 ------------
  - Ease to implement Pagination.
- - Choise of using custom refreshing animation for pull-to-refresh or basic (default provided by iOS).
+ - Choice of using custom refreshing animation for pull-to-refresh or basic (default provided by iOS).
  - Bottom loader (if there is more data to load) is automatically managed.

 Installation